EXCHANGE IN BIRMINGHAM, ENGLAND

-- The University of Birmingham is a top British University located in England's second largest city next to London
+- The University of Birmingham is one of the U.K.'s most prestigious universities, located in England's second largest city

 - Take a variety of courses at the University of Birmingham (UoB) taught by UoB professors